VIN-y/Simple_Backup/README.md

 ![](Images/InstallationExample1.png)

 (**) A caveat for the first boot: Window Defender will show a notification that the app is from a "Untrusted Publisher".
-This is because this app is not intended for any commercial distribution, thus it does not warranted the cost of a developer licence for Window (see the Footnotes for the developer comments).
+This is because this app is not intended for any commercial distribution, thus it does not warranted the cost of a developer licence for Window.

 # Usage guide:
 The app will backup the files/folders that are queued, to the selected drive and according to the mode.